matrix-org/synapse/docs/admin_api/rooms.md

 ### Query by `room_id`

-With this API you can get the status of all tasks the last 24h for this `room_id`.
+With this API you can get the status of all active deletion tasks, and all those completed in the last 24h, for the given `room_id`.

 The API is: